Forecasting left ventricular systolic dysfunction in heart failure with artificial intelligence

 Research in context

 Heart failure (HF) remains a leading cause of morbidity and mortality across the globe.
 Left ventricular ejection fraction (LVEF) plays an important role in prognostication and treatment of HF.
-Moreover, LVEF is dynamic, with worsening LVEF being associated with increased mortality and poor outcomes compared to HF patients with stable LVEF.
-Identifying HF patients at risk of future decline in LVEF would improve prognostication and facilitate the timely delivery of appropriate medical therapy.
+Moreover, LVEF is dynamic, with worsening LVEF being associated with increased mortality and poor outcomes compared to patients with HF with stable LVEF.
+Identifying patients with HF at risk of future decline in LVEF would improve prognostication and facilitate the timely delivery of appropriate medical therapy.
 However, models that use the electronic health record (EHR) to forecast declines in LVEF have demonstrated modest discriminatory ability.
-For instance, a model incorporating echocardiographic features, demographics, and comorbidities from the EHR had AUROCs between 54%–68% for predicting a 30% decline in LVEF within one year after HF diagnosis.
+For instance, a model incorporating echocardiographic features, demographics, and comorbidities from the EHR had areas under the receiver operating characteristic curve (AUROC) between 54%–68% for predicting a 30% decline in LVEF within one year after HF diagnosis.
 Electrocardiograms (ECG) may contain information about LVEF, as deep learning models of ECGs have been used to estimate the contemporaneous LVEF.
-Nevertheless, to date, the ECG has not been used to forecast forecast future changes in LVEF have not been described.
-Overall, no robust method exists for identifying HF patients at high risk of future LVEF decline.
+A prior method uses ECG to forecast LVEF below 40%, but this method was developed for a much shorter future time window of six months and specifically for patients with premature ventricular complexes.
+To date, the ECG has not been used to forecast future changes in LVEF among HF patients.
+Overall, no robust method exists for identifying patients with HF at high risk of future LVEF decline.

 We developed a deep learning model, called PULSE–HF, to P redict changes in left ventric UL ar S ystolic function from E CGs of patients who have H eart F ailure.
-The model leverages both the 12-lead ECG and history of prior LVEF measurements to identify patients at risk of having a reduced LVEF (<40%) within the year after the ECG was obtained.
-We also developed a single lead version of PULSE-HF, based on lead I, that has similar performance relative to the model that uses all 12 leads.
+The model leverages both the 12-lead ECG and history of prior LVEF measurements to identify patients at risk of having a reduced LVEF (≤ 40%) within the year after the ECG was obtained.
+We also developed a single lead version of PULSE-HF, based on lead I, that maintains strong performance compared to the model that uses all 12 leads.

 The ECG contains information that can be leveraged to forecast changes in LVEF.
-As ECGs are typically obtained for HF patients during yearly follow-up visits, we envision that the method could be used annually to identify patients who are at the highest risk of future LVEF decline.
-Such screening could be routinely integrated into existing clinical workflow with minimal changes to clinical practice.
-The prospect that similar performance can be achieved with a single lead model (lead-I) suggests that it may be possible to do such screening using wearable or pocket ECG monitoring devices.
+As ECGs are typically obtained for patients with HF during yearly follow-up visits, we envision that the method could be used annually to identify patients who are at the highest risk of future LVEF decline.
+Screening could be routinely integrated into existing clinical workflow with minimal changes to clinical practice.
+Since similar performance was achieved with a single lead model (lead l), it may be possible to complete screening using wearable or pocket ECG monitoring devices.
 Prospective studies are needed to better define the utility of PULSE–HF in guiding HF management decisions, optimizing prediction windows, and integrating the model into clinical practice.